 So, admittedly, we’re not super into St. Patrick’s Day as a family.
 We try to wear green, and we’ll happily attend a St. Patrick’s Day Party if invited, but all in all, we put lots more energy into other holidays.
 So, though I do have a few favorite St. Patrick’s Day books (of course!), I haven’t spent nearly as much time searching for this holiday’s best books as I have for other holidays.
-In fact, I wasn’t even going to share our St. Patrick’s Day theme shelf (which is predominantly color and rainbow books instead of holiday-specific books), but I’ve had a ton of requests for St. Patrick’s books, so here you go!
+But, every year I get lots of requests for St. Patrick’s books, so here you go!

 Our Current Favorite St. Patrick’s Day Books